🚀 The Producers Growth Program is Open for Applications. Check if You Qualify for the Program Today! 🌟

 THE PROGRAM EXPERIENCE

 • A comprehensive curriculum, starting with the basics.
-Learn to better understand and define your target market, develop a pricing strategy, and connect with customers.
-Instructors will also walk you through some common funding challenges and strategies for overcoming them, along with legal, regulatory, and contract considerations for new businesses.
+Learn to better understand and define your target market, highlight your competitive advantages, and connect with customers.
+The instructor will also walk you through developing the entrepreneurial mindset, common funding challenges and strategies for overcoming them, as well as the legal, regulatory, and contract considerations for new businesses.

 • Build the right business plan, and learn from the experts.
 Our instructors have experience starting and running successful companies, and they’re here to help you craft the right business plan.
-You can also request a one-on-one coaching call to get further feedback and answers.
+Each week, you’ll also hear from regional value-added producers about their business journeys and challenges.
+And you can request a one-on-one coaching call to get further feedback and answers.

 • Ask questions, and test out your ideas.
 Class sessions are interactive, and give you lots of opportunities to bring your own challenges and questions to instructors.
 Along with your fellow cohort members, you’ll also be encouraged to brainstorm and workshop your business ideas, and get valuable feedback.